-Sometimes a firearm development is enough to make an even jaded reviewer do a double take.
+Sometimes a firearm development is enough to make an even jaded reviewer do a double-take.
 That was my experience when I saw the details on the new Thumb Operated Receiver from Iron Horse Firearms.
+[Ed. note: Iron Horse Firearms is now known as Blackwater Worldwide.]

 The new Thumb Operated Receiver, or TOR, is an AR-style lower that eliminates the traditional trigger entirely and uses an inline hammer release located at the top, rear of the pistol grip.
 This inline trigger is most easily operated with the thumb of the hand grasping the pistol grip.